The next application deadline will be posted in Fall 2018.

 Harvard candidates: Those who received terminal degrees from Harvard and postdocs currently working at Harvard are eligible for the fellowship provided their research plans take them in new directions that are significantly distinct from their PhD research and forge new connections within the University.
 Harvard candidates should not propose to continue to work with the same professors or lab groups with whom they are currently associated.
 No candidate should propose to work extensively with his or her thesis advisor.

-We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.
 Minorities and women are especially encouraged to apply.

 Contact Jennifer Shephard (email@example.com; 1.617.495.7906) with questions.